 Users don't necessarily know that an app has been created with ARKit – there's no label – but they'll see a fun, AR experience.
 For example, the IKEA app allows you to hold up your iPhone and 'preview' how furniture will look.

 - Forget virtual and augmented – what's mixed?
 Here's why HTC sees mixed reality as the next “disruptive technology” after smartphones

 Why would Apple make AR glasses?

-But on a serious note, Apple’s in need of a new product category.
-The last time Apple launched an inarguably successful new product line was the iPad – and even that has proved difficult to maintain momentum in.
+After all, Apple’s in need of a new product category.
+The last time the tech giant launched an inarguably successful new product line was the iPad – and even that has proved difficult to maintain momentum in.

 "A significant portion of the population of developed countries, and eventually all countries, will have AR experiences every day," he said during the 2016 Utah Tech tour, before casting shade on VR.

 "I can't imagine everyone in here getting in an enclosed VR experience while you're sitting in here with me," said Cook to those assembled for the Utah talk.

 "AR is going to take a while, because there are some really hard technology challenges there," he added.

 "But it will happen, it will happen in a big way, and we will wonder when it does, how we ever lived without it.
 Like we wonder how we lived without our phone today."